yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/python/custom-auth-python-tutorial.md

 ### Dependencies

-* The Tyk CLI utility, available from [https://github.com/TykTechnologies/tyk-cli][2]
+* The Tyk CLI utility, which is bundled with our RPM and DEB packages, and can be installed separately from [https://github.com/TykTechnologies/tyk-cli][2]
 * Python 3.4

 ## <a name="create-plugin"></a>Create the Plugin